JasperFx/jasper/documentation/documentation/integration/scheduled.md

 This functionality is useful for long lived workflows where there are time limits for any part of the process.
 Internally, this feature is used for the *retry later* function in <[linkto:documentation/execution/errorhandling;error handling and retries]>.

-This same functionality is used for the `ICommandBus.Schedule()` functionality as shown below:

-<[sample:schedule-job-locally]>

-In the case above though, the message is executed locally at the designated time.

 Here's a couple things to know about this functionality: